 If you’re unsure about whether you’ve chosen the right course or module during the first few weeks of the academic year, or you’re thinking about changing your course or module, contact your Personal Tutor (PT) or your current course leader.

-If you decide to make a change to your course, please contact the Student Information Desk or visit them in Learning Hub, Waterside.
+If you decide to make a change to your course after you have started, please contact the Student Information Desk or visit them in Learning Hub, Waterside.
 You will need to complete the relevant form and email/return it to the Student Information Desk.